nl2go/ansible-warrior/README.md

 You have successfully run Ansible inside the Docker container using [docker-compose.yml](docker-compose.yml).

 ### Key Based Authentication
+SSH key authentication is widely preferred over password authentication because it provides more flexibility and safety for the user.
+Private keys are stored on the disk protected by a passphrase specified by the user to prevent unauthorized access to the key content.

+This scenario shows how to use the private key protected by a passphrase when running the Ansible container utilizing the *ssh-agent* to prevent passphrase retyping.

 1. Copy the project test private key to the standard key location.